Maddie Kemp: Kentucky Wildcats

 In 2024, Kemp played for the University of Kentucky as a graduate student.
 She appeared in 21 matches, scoring 5 goals with 5 assists, totaling 15 points (second on the team).
 She led the Wildcats with 49 shots (22 on goal) and earned All-Southeastern Conference Third-Team and College Sports Communicators (CSC) Academic All-District honors.
 In April 2024, during Kentucky’s 4–1 win over Jacksonville State, Kemp scored twice—including a second-half penalty—helping maintain the Wildcats’ undefeated record and leading the team offensively 22–6 in shots.

 Club career

-Sporting JAX

 After leaving college, Kemp spent time as a preseason trialist with NWSL club Portland Thorns FC.
 However, she did not make the team's final roster.

 Instead, she signed her first professional contract with Sporting JAX on June 18, 2025, becoming a member of the club's inaugural USL Super League squad.
+Kemp scored her first professional goal in the 39th minute in a match against Carolina Ascent FC.
+The match ended in a 2–2 draw.
+After making 10 appearances in her rookie season, Kemp departed from Sporting JAX in July 2026.